samarkhatiwala/tmm/models/current/mobi2.0/README.txt

 (9) Set the path at the top of make_input_files_for_mobi_model.m and execute in Matlab.
 (See NOTE-3 in #8.)

+(10) Edit the namelists in control.in as necessary.
+The important variables you must set are:

+a) dtts in the &tsteps namelist: this MUST match the time step argument to the run time option -biogeochem_deltat.
+(This is the tracer advection-diffusion time step.)

+b) co2ccn and dc14ccn in the &carbon namelist.

+c) dtnpzd in the &npzd namelist: Set this so that dtts is a multiple of dtnpzd.
+For stability, dtnpzd (in seconds) should not exceed 1/3rd of a day (in seconds).

-(10) Edit runscript as necessary (see NOTE-2 in #8) and run the model.
+(11) Edit runscript as necessary (see NOTE-2 in #8) and run the model.

+NOTE-1: If turning on sediments and running on a smaller number of CPUs you should unlimit stacksize.
+Otherwise you may get a segmentation fault.

-(11) Set the path at the top of the load*.m scripts to read in the output in Matlab.
+(12) Set the path at the top of the load*.m scripts to read in the output in Matlab.